Olami2596/LARAVEL-TAILWIND-TASK-MANAGER/README.md

    After opening the application, navigate to the navigation bar where you can find an option to "Add New Task."
 Click on it to create a new task.

-2. **Viewing Tasks on the Home Page:**
+2. **Viewing, Searching and Filtering Tasks on the Home Page:**

    On the home page, newly added tasks will be displayed in black.
 You can easily identify and manage your tasks from this central hub.
+You can also search for tasks and filter tasks based on whether it has been completed or not.

 3. **Managing Individual Tasks:**